What Researchers Did

 Canadian Relevance

 This study was not conducted in Canada, nor did it involve Canadian authors.
-However, carbon monoxide poisoning is a Health Canada-recognized indication for hyperbaric oxygen therapy, making the findings relevant to Canadian clinical practice.
+However, carbon monoxide poisoning is a Health Canada-recognised indication for hyperbaric oxygen therapy, making the findings relevant to Canadian clinical practice.

 Study Limitations